NSU, UVa and Virginia Tech find out NCAA Tournament matchups

 The University of Virginia wasn’t sure it would hear its name called after having to withdraw from the ACC Tournament only hours before its semifinal matchup against Georgia Tech because of a COVID-positive result within the team.
 However, the Hoos have been cleared to play, and were named a no. 4 seed.

 Two more teams from the commonwealth to hear their names called were VCU and Liberty.
-The 13-seed Flames will meet 4-seed Oklahoma State Friday night at 6:15 pm on TBS.
-The Rams were named a 10 seed and will play 7-seed Oregon in the last game of the first round, Saturday night at 9:57 on TNT.
+The 13-seed Flames will meet 4-seed Oklahoma State on Friday night at 6:15 p.m. on TBS.
+The Rams were named a 10 seed and will play 7-seed Oregon in the last game of the first round, Saturday night at 9:57 p.m. on TNT.